Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/driver.rst

 Objective function
 ^^^^^^^^^^^^^^^^^^

-The second argument is an optional argument if the objective function has already been included in the Pyomo model, which defines the optimization objective function to use in parameter estimation.
-However, if the objective function has not been included in the Pyomo model, like the one in the :ref:`ExperimentClass` Section above, the user is required to supply the second argument.
+The second argument, ``obj_function``, is used to specify the objective function to use for parameter estimation if the user has not manually defined an objective function in their ``Experiment`` class.

 If ``obj_function`` is not specified, the Pyomo model is used "as is" and should be defined with "FirstStageCost" and "SecondStageCost"